Daohub-io/cap9/docs/ProcedureExecution.md

 Where `cap_type` is the type of the capability, `cap_index` is the index of the capability, `input` is the memory location and size for reading the input parameters and `output` is the output memory location for the kernel to write the result.
 When the kernel reads the `input` it will parse it according to the `cap_type`.

 ## Example: Storage Capability
+Here we describe how a procedure will write an arbitrary, 32-byte value to address 0x07.
+This should be executed via a capability attached to a procedure.
+This will be the basis from which we extend to other capabilities.

 ### Format
 ``` rust